-No. Main Activities Monitored Basic Indicator ١.
-Preparation of Land Acquisition 1 Establishment of land acquisition preparation team a.
-Governor decree of LA preparation team b.
+No. Main Activities Monitored Basic Indicator Ι. Preparation of Land Acquisition 1 Establishment of land acquisition a.
+Governor decree of LA preparation team preparation team b.
 Member of LA preparation team 2 Notification of Development Plan a.
-Time frame 2 Notification of Development Han b.
+Time frame b.
 Notification material c.
 Method 3 Initial Data Collection of a.
 Time frame.
-5 Development Plan Locations b.
+Development Plan Locations b.
 Adequacy of data /information for location stipulation. (verification of DPPT data) c.
 The plot of location plan with RTRW.
 4 Public Consultation 1 a.
 Time and frequency of implementation. b.
 Participants of socialization. c.
 Evolving issues about project 5 Public Consultation 2 (if there is a.
 Time and frequency of implementation. objection during Public b.
 Participants of socialization.
 Consultation 1) c.
 Evolving issues about project 6 Establishment of an Objection a.
 Governor decree of OHT Handling Team (OHT) b.
 Member of OHT c.
 Assessment 7 Location Stipulation (Penetapan a.
 Number of citizens who filed objection and level of complex Lokasi) problems that arise on the site b.
 Timeline of completion.
 8 Announcement of Determination a.
 Announcement document of Development Locations b.
 Official report of the announcement П. Implementation of Land Acquisition 1 Establishment of land acquisition a.
 Governor decree of LA preparation team implementation team b.
 Member of LA preparation team 2 Inventory and identification of a.
 Time frame. tenure, ownership, use, and b.
 Volume of work (quantity, condition and size of land, buildings and utilization of land other assets that have been inventoried / measured). c.
 The Completeness of supporting evidence of asset ownership / control status. d.
 Preparation of inventory lists and land parcels. e.
 Validation / legalization by Authority.
+3 Announcement of inventory / a.
+Timeframe. identification result b.
+Responses from residents. c.
+Completion of complaints / objections.
+4 Appraisal / estimated a.
+Determination / appointment of a Public Appraiser. compensation b.
+Timeframe. c.
+Limitations / assessment variables.
+XVII-5 LAND ACOUISITION and RESETTLEMENT ACTION PLAN (LARAP)